adamrmoss/edu-basic/docs/edu-basic-language.md

 ### PRINT Statement

 The `PRINT` statement outputs text and values to the text display.
+It can print scalars, arrays, or a combination of both.

 **Syntax:**
 ```
 PRINT expression1, expression2, ...
 PRINT expression1; expression2; ...
+PRINT array[]
 PRINT
 ```